OpenSourceKyle/OpenSourceKyle.github.io/content/blog/2023-08-21-back-to-school-and-settling-in.md

 * Had first weekly accountability meeting with a best friend... we're pushing each other weekly to meet goals we set together
 * Finished class registration -- tested into level 4 of 8 total.
 Taking Spanish level 4, grammar, and salsa for my subjects
 * Booked and paid for my permanent housing for the next 2 months
 * Many dating matches (thank Jeebus I'm exotic down here), but logistics won't be good until I move.
 I'll pitch some dates anyway...
-I wanna see more of the city and take some chicas on some dates
+I want to see more of the city and take some chicas on some dates

 ## Mentality

 I feel super blessed to be here.
 I will probably continue to be overwhelmed for a while.
-It is incredibly beautiful (even the ugly parts), the food is great, people wonderful, and all that other crap.
+It is incredibly beautiful (even the ugly parts), the food is great, people are wonderful, and all that other crap.
 For me, CDMX has everything that I need within walking distance, and I'll be living right next to campus.
-Here's to becoming fluent and hopefully bringing some pinche gringo light to peoples' lives
+Here's to becoming fluent and hopefully bringing some pinche gringo light to people's lives